StoStruct/Loss_Comparison_Paper/Implementation_ReadMe_Files/Readme_EDP_Statistic.md

 ## Overview

-This repository contains two MATLAB codes that improve HAZUS assembly-based loss assessment by using **weighted EDP statistics** instead of single values (like maximum drift).
+This repository contains two MATLAB codes that improve HAZUS assembly-based loss assessment by using **weighted average EDP statistics** instead of single values (like maximum EDP response).
 The approach combines two EDP percentiles with an optimized weighting factor (α) to better match detailed component-based results.

 **Key Innovation:** Instead of using just maximum EDP, we use:
 ```